Vivek-04022001/documentation/coredev/plips.md

 ### What is a PLIP champion?

-When you submit your PLIP and it is approved, a Framework Team member who is especially excited about seeing the PLIP completed will be assigned to your PLIP as a champion.
+When you submit your PLIP and it's approved, a Framework Team member who is especially excited about seeing the PLIP completed will be assigned to your PLIP as a champion.

 They are there to push you through completion, as well as answer any questions and provide guidance.